chaitanya1kolhe/PowerBi-1st-dashboard/README.md

 ![Dashboard Overview](dashboard-overview.png)

-> 💡 Save your screenshot in a folder called `images` in your repository using the same filename above.
+> 💡 Save your screenshot in the root of your repository using the same filename above.

 ---